 You might have friends that have had kids at a similar time.
 But can you spend ALL day every day with them?

-The fact is, there are some afternoons, or entire days, when you’re at home and just do not know what you’re supposed to be doing.
+The fact is, there are some afternoons, or entire days, when you’re at home and just do not know what you’re supposed to be doing with your newborn.

 You can’t sing Twinkle Twinkle Little Star again.
 You’ve already sung it 40 times.

-So all of this leads to question, is it acceptable to just (whispers) let them get on with it and ignore them?
+So all of this leads to question, is it ever acceptable to just (whispers) let your baby get on with it and ignore them?

 The answer is yes, yes it absolutely is.